GRE Suite: Geo-localization Inference via Fine-Tuned Vision-Language Models and Enhanced Reasoning Chains: Experiment

 \subsection{Ablation Study}

 To evaluate the effectiveness of our training data and training strategies, we compare the model’s performance under four distinct training strategies: (1) applying Cold-start Initialization on our dataset, (2) further optimizing the GRE-CI with RL stage I, (3) further optimizing the GRE-CI with RL stage II, and (4) further optimizing the GRE-CI with RL stage I and stage II.
 As illustrated in ~\cref{tab:ablation}, the application of CI on our dataset significantly enhances the model’s performance on both the coarse-grained (e.g., country, continent) and fine-grained (e.g., city, street) localization performance.
 For (2) and (3) , (3) reach a comparable performance and (2) dropped at some levels of granularity, attributed to the misalignment between training and test task (reward) types in Stage I. Overall, (4) demonstrates superior performance to (3) due to its more robust reasoning capabilities.
+We also conduct additional ablation study on larger scale model and other open source model in Appendix~\ref{sec:additional_xperiment}, materials can be found in the repository.